 Provided with an educational culture that strives to model virtue and offers opportunities to practice and reflect upon virtue, students may increasingly experience their own inner stirring to pursue virtue.
-The hope is that virtue will be freely sought by students over time because they recognize its value and want to own and engage in their own character development.
+The hope is that virtue will be freely sought by students and, indeed, all of us, over time because they recognize its value and want to own and engage in their own character development.
 This is aided by opportunities provided by the university such as lectures, discussion groups, and service opportunities.